kubernetes-sigs/kueue/keps/78-dynamically-reclaiming-resources/README.md

 ## API

-A new field `ReclaimedPodSetPods` is added to the `.status` of Workload API.
+A new field `ReclaimedPodSets` is added to the `.status` of Workload API.

 ```go
 // WorkloadStatus defines the observed state of Workload